hmcts/et_full_system_gem/README.md

     $ gem install et_full_system.gem
     $ rm et_full_system.gem

-## Usage
+## Usage (using docker)

+To setup the docker system

+    $ et_full_system docker setup

-To setup and start the server with 1 command
+To start the server (Must have been setup with the command above - for the first time and after changing gems etc.. in the services)

     $ et_full_system docker server

-To reset the server
+To reset the server (Note: no other docker containers should be sharing the network - such as a test container)

-    $ et_full_system docker server down -v
+    $ et_full_system docker reset

 To setup and start the server in detached mode (i.e showing no logs etc..)